-That’s where the problem for SuccessFactors started.
+That’s where the problem for the company started.
 Since developers were still updating the software after it had been sent to the localization team, parts of the user interface in the final product weren’t translated when the software launched in new markets.
 And with product updates every quarter, end users had to wait another three months for an update to fix any language issues.
-“There was a big process gap,” Lett says.
+“There was a big process gap,” the director of product localization says.
 “When we got the translated files back, it wasn’t synchronized with English.
 You would switch to a French locale, and 25 percent of the words were still in English”.

-With Rubric’s help, Success Factors worked out a way to translate and localize the product accurately – even as the engineers were adding new updates to the product.
+With Rubric’s help, the company worked out a way to translate and localize the product accurately – even as the engineers were adding new updates to the product.
 Together, the companies built a seamless user experience for every product update for customers around the world.